 SNAP Cognitive and Behavioral Pediatric Neurology Clinic

 The SNAP Cognitive and Behavioral Neurology Program is directed by Dr. Elysa Marco, who is a child neurologist with training in genetics, cognition and functional imaging, and is active in clinical research in this field.
-She is joined by Dr. Jessica Litwin, also a cognitive and behavioral child neurologist with an expertise in sleep medicine or sleep disorders and Dr. Audrey Brumback, a child neurologist, who also is pushing our understanding of the basic mechanisms of autism in her research pursuits.
+She is joined by Dr. Jessica Litwin, also a cognitive and behavioral child neurologist with an expertise in sleep medicine or sleep disorders.
 Our office specializes in the assessment of children on and off the autism spectrum, with disorders affecting their ability to perceive, process and integrate incoming sensory information that provides the basis for attention, thinking and behaving.
 Evaluation at our office provides investigation into the underlying cause of your child’s neurodevelopmental differences, as well as behavioral/educational guidance and basic pharmacologic management.
 We work collaboratively with providers at UCSF and in the community for comprehensive care and have a terrific team to help you with your visit and ongoing care.

 There are two clinic locations to better serve you.

 Pediatric Brain Center main line: 1 (855) PBC-UCSF